Bearpaw High Sierra Camp is Closed Until Further Notice

 Bearpaw High Sierra Camp® offers a hallmark way to see the High Sierra in comfort and style.

-A Sequoia tradition for more than 75 years, Bearpaw is set 11.5 miles into pristine national park backcountry, high atop a 7,800-foot granite saddle overlooking the Great Western Divide.
-After hiking in to Bearpaw Camp and experiencing it firsthand, you’ll walk away with unforgettable alpine memories.
+A Sequoia tradition for more than 75 years, Bearpaw is set 11.5 miles into designated national park Wilderness, high atop a 7,800-foot granite saddle overlooking the Great Western Divide.
+After hiking in to Bearpaw Camp and experiencing it firsthand, you'll walk away with unforgettable alpine memories.
 Bearpaw High Sierra Camp is open June through September.

 Pre-Planning for Your Bearpaw Trip